nfrechette/acl/docs/compressing_a_raw_clip.md

 # Compressing a raw clip

-Once you have created a [raw animation clip instance](creating_a_raw_clip.md), you are ready to compress it.
+Once you have created a [raw animation clip instance](creating_a_raw_clip.md) and an [allocator instance](implementing_an_allocator.md), you are ready to compress it.
 In order to do so, you simply have to pick the algorithm you will use and a set of compression settings.

 For now, we only implement a single algorithm: [uniformly sampled](algorithm_uniformly_sampled.md).
 This is a simple and excellent algorithm to use for everyday animation clips.